 An assault and battery on a family or household member is the technical name of what is commonly known as “domestic violence” in Massachusetts.
-When a person has been charged with domestic violence, the crime alleged is usually violation of G.L. c.
+When a person has been charged with domestic violence, the crime alleged is usually a violation of G.L. c.
 265, §13M, which is assault and battery on a family or household member.
 This crime comes in two varieties: the first is an intentional assault and battery on a family or household member and the second is a reckless assault and battery on a family or household member.

 Type 1: An Intentional and Unjustifiable Touch of Another Person Who is a Family or Household Member

-To be found guilty of this form of assault and battery, the Commonwealth must prove beyond a reasonable doubt that that the defendant:
+To be found guilty of this form of assault and battery, the Commonwealth must prove beyond a reasonable doubt that the defendant:

 2. Intended to touch the alleged victim (that it was not merely accidental or negligent);

 3. That the touching was either likely to cause bodily harm to the alleged victim, or was offensive; and

 3. That the alleged victim was family or a household member at the time of the offense.

 To prove its case, the Commonwealth must prove beyond a reasonable doubt that the defendant touched the alleged victim.
 Even the most minimal of “touches” count.
 And a touching may be direct as when a person strikes another.
 Or, it may be indirect, as when one person sets in motion some force that strikes another person.
 The defendant must have intended the touch.
 That is, the defendant must have consciously intended the touching to occur.